Branches and publishing in Nordcraft

 2. 2

-Enter a name for the branch and confirm
+Choose a descriptive name for the branch and confirm

-The branch is created and you are automatically redirected to the editor to start working.
+When the branch is created, you are automatically taken to the editor to start working on that new branch.

-You can have multiple branches open at the same time, each focusing on a different feature or fix.
+You can have multiple active branches at the same time, each focusing on a different feature or fix.

 Preview a branch